geefr/beatsaber-linux-goodies/QBeat/README.md

 ./QBeat --config set bsProtonDir "~/.steam/steam/steamapps/common/Proton 4.11"
 ./QBeat --config set bsInstall "~/.steam/steam/steamapps/common/Beat Saber"

+# QBeat doesn't detect the beat saber version, so update if needed
+./QBeat --config set gameVersion "1.5.0"

 # Validate that your wine installation is correct
 ./QBeat --validate-wine
 # If this fails then there's a command to set things up.
 This one may take a while so please be patient